 The mentor program connects current School of Management students with alumni who are interested in helping students with their career planning and exploration.
 Volunteer to become a mentor.

 Mentoring a student can be one of the most rewarding ways to support the School of Management.
 As a mentor you have the ability to provide guidance, advice and ideas to students.
 Best of all you have full discretion to determine your time commitment.
 The full mentoring process could be as simple as a single phone call, an email exchange or an in-depth conversation over a cup of coffee – your choice based on your schedule.
-Becoming a mentor and the act of mentoring has been made simple by our MentorLink program.

 The mentor's role is to volunteer their time and knowledge.
 They serve as guides, advisors, idea generators and information providers.
 They may serve as a source of job leads or industry contacts but they are not recruiters and should not be expected to "get jobs" for students.